wdi-sg/tv-browser/readme.md

 ## MVP
 Use the input to get the search term from the user.
 Display the results in the dom.

+## Further
+When you get the results, fill in the select element with an option element for each result

+## Further
+Attach an event listener to the select.
+When the user selects an option make another AJAX call.
+Use the response of that AJAX call to render the individual show they requested

 ## Full App

  1. Make the selector field (CSS selector `"#show-select"`) hidden by default.